Tips to Losing 2 Pounds a Week

 What exactly entails "healthy" weight loss?

 Isn't all weight loss success valued?
-Although putting in the hard work and dropping pounds is respected and admirable, drastic weight loss can be damaging, harmful, and unsuccessful in the long-run.
+Yes, putting in the hard work and dropping pounds is respected and admired.
+But drastic weight loss can be damaging, harmful, and unsuccessful in the long-run.

-While individuals often get discouraged when the pounds do not shed off quickly, losing more than two pounds per week is generally not advised unless recommended and supervised under the care of a health professional.
+It may be discouraging when pounds do not shed off quickly.
+However, losing more than two pounds weekly is often not advised.
+Quick weight loss is often only recommended unless medically needed and under the supervision of a health professional.

 Healthy weight loss occurs best when dropping weight slowly, steadily, and sustainably.
-So, congratulations on taking the first step and reading how to lose 2 pounds a week in a safe manner!
+So, congratulations on taking the first step and reading how to lose 2 lbs a week in a safe manner!

 How to Lose 2 Pounds a Week...
 Safely

-With a pound of fat equaling approximately 3,500 calories, it is estimated you need to burn about 3,500 calories to lose a pound per week.
-So circling back to the question "How many calories to lose 2 pounds a week?" you would then need to double calorie burn or restrict 7,000 calories.
+With a pound of fat equaling about 3,500 calories, one needs to burn those calories to lose a pound per week.
+Circling back to the question, "How many calories to lose 2 pounds a week?" double calorie burn or restrict 7,000 calories.

-Although that may seem like a large number to tackle and defeat, climbing that 7,000 calorie mountain can be broken down into smaller hills.
+Although that may seem like a large number to tackle, climbing that 7,000 calorie mountain by breaking down into smaller hills.
 Essentially, increasing physical activity and keeping the diet in check will create the most successful weight loss for the long-term.

 Burn Calories with Exercise

-Based on the idea of a 7,000 calorie deficit to lose 2 pounds a week, you can expedite quicker and healthier weight loss with the help of regular physical activity, including with aerobic exercise, resistance training, and overall daily movement:
+Based on the idea of a 7,000 calorie deficit to lose 2 pounds a week, expedite weight loss with exercise.
+This includes aerobic exercise, resistance training, and overall daily movement.

-Working out with a partner or partaking in group classes can likewise keep you more accountable while gaining new motivation throughout the process.
+Working out with a partner or taking group classes can likewise increase accountability and motivation throughout the process.

-While cardio accelerates weight loss by increasing calorie burn initially, lifting weights and strength training leads to successful weight loss in the long-term.
+Cardio accelerates weight loss by increasing calorie burn initially, but strength training leads to successful weight loss in the long-term.
 Working muscles and stimulating their growth has further benefits cardio alone cannot provide, particularly by increasing and preserving muscle mass.

 An increased muscle mass allows the body to burn calories even at rest and promotes further weight loss.
 Weight training also improves bone density, thus reducing the opportunity for bone loss and osteoporosis.

-So include weight and strength training at least two or three times a week and focus on the major muscle groups, including the back, chest, arms, and legs.
+Include weight and strength training at least two or three times a week.
+Also focus on the major muscle groups, including the back, chest, arms, and legs.

 And if exercising is a whole new beast, start small.
 Even small movements can add up to calories burned and large results!

-Cook Up True Weight Loss in the Kitchen
+Cook Up Healthy Weight Loss Per Week in the Kitchen

-Despite all of the hard work put into daily workouts, weight can remain the same (or even increase) if the diet does not match.
-And as the say, "Weight loss and a healthy lifestyle depends on 80 percent diet and 20 percent physical activity."
+Despite the hard work put into daily workouts, weight can remain the same (or even increase) if diet does not match.
+And as they say, "Weight loss and a healthy lifestyle depend on 80 percent diet and 20 percent physical activity."

-General tips to help control calories and optimize nutritional value include:
+Use these general tips to help control calories and optimize nutritional value.

-Sticking to servings and portions helps to naturally keep macronutrients and calories in check, especially when consuming three nutrient-composed meals and one to two nutritious snacks.
+Sticking to servings and portions helps naturally keep macronutrients and calories in check.
+This especially serves true when consuming three nutrient-composed meals and one to two nutritious snacks.

-Other tips for portion control and real weight loss include drinking water before and with meals, splitting restaurant portions, and practicing mindful eating techniques.
+Other tips for portion control and real weight loss include drinking water before and with meals and splitting restaurant portions.

 A weight loss meal delivery service conveniently delivers nutritious and delicious right to doorsteps.
 The provision of healthy food delivery lowers helps keep weight loss goals in check!